So far we’ve answered the following questions about the customer journey:

 Persona profiles and journey maps provide minimal value if your team lacks the right mix of tools.

 What systems are mission critical for aligning around the buyer journey?
 Obviously, there’s no way to mention every single system in this article, but here are three of particular importance in today’s digital buying experience:

 Most companies have a web tracking system, but, in reality, too few know how to properly utilize it.
 Understanding unique visitors and pageviews simply doesn’t cut it anymore.
-You need a finely tuned analytics platform that tracks a variety of data points for each persona.
-Events, goal completions, device utilization metrics, multi-channel attribution models, and custom content groupings are crucial.
+You need a finely tuned analytics platform that tracks a variety of data points for each persona throughout their entire journey with your company.
+These data points may including any and all of the following: events, goal completions, device utilization metrics, multi-channel attribution models, custom content groupings, etc.

 Retargeted ads can be a cost effective way to keep the right message in front of your various personas.
-Using retargeted ads to offer an extended trial to abandoned solopreneurs could move the needle on this month’s recurring revenue (MRR).
-Or, you might encourage IT directors to register for your upcoming webinar.
+Using retargeted ads to offer an extended trial to abandoned target personas could move the needle on this month’s recurring revenue (MRR).
+Or, you might encourage your target buyers to register for your upcoming webinar.
 Simply put, retargeting can be a tremendous asset for nearly every stage of the buyer journey.

 Key takeaway: Technology is a critical aspect of managing the buyer journey.
 That being said, technology isn’t a magic wand — so be strategic.

 This journey never ends

 As we conclude this series, we’d like to leave you with one closing consideration: buyer journeys are constantly evolving.
 In other words, understanding the buyer’s journey is a journey in and of itself.

 Key takeaway: Smart companies continuously monitor their buyers’ perspectives, motivations, needs, and interactions and then rapidly act on that knowledge to ensure an optimal experience for their customers and maintain a high customer retention rate.